qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config_ref.rst

 lint-check
 ==========

-Check Javscript source code with a lint-like utility.
+Check JavaScript source code with a lint-like utility.
 Takes a map.

 ::